-Javi Marroquin Is ‘Feeling Good’ Despite The News Of Kailyn Lowry’s Pregnancy
+Javi Marroquin Is ‘Feeling Good,’ Despite The News Of Kailyn Lowry’s Pregnancy

 Javi Marroquin shares one son with Kailyn Lowry, 3-year-old Lincoln Marshall, and Lowry also has an older son, Isaac, 7, from her previous relationship with Jo Rivera.

-In early January, rumors began swirling in regard to a possible reunion between Javi Marroquin and his ex-wife, which were prompted when the mother of two tweeted, “I know that I control my thoughts and I should stop reminiscing.”
+In early January, rumors began swirling in regard to a possible reunion between Javi Marroquin and his ex-wife, which were prompted after the mother of two tweeted, “I know that I control my thoughts and I should stop reminiscing.”
 However, according to Javi Marroquin, he had no interest in getting back with Lowry and insisted that he was instead hoping to get back together with Cassie Bucka.

 “She’s an amazing girl though and if she ever does allow someone to love her that’ll be a lucky guy,” he confessed.
 “I hope it’ll be me, but not right now I guess.”

-Javi Marroquin and Cassie Bucka became quite close in the weeks they were dating, and Bucka was even introduced to Marroquin’s 3-year-old son with Lowry.
+Javi Marroquin and Cassie Bucka became quite close in the weeks they were dating and Bucka was even introduced to Marroquin’s 3-year-old son with Lowry.

 “It just sucks cause Lincoln was starting to open up to her and asked about her,” he shared.
 “But I’ll take the bullet on that one.”